selfup/exdaas/README.md

         b.
 In the foreground: `PORT=4000 ./bin/exdaas foreground`
         c.
 In interactive mode: `PORT=4000 ./bin/exdaas console`

+### Backing up data

+1. Tarball: `./scripts/archive.tar.sh
+2. Zip: `./scripts/achrive.zip.sh

 ### Current Benchmarks

-Mean 12.3k req/s in an Alpine Docker Container running on Ubuntu 17.10 in production mode on a 2 Core Intel i7 from 2014
+Mean ~12.3k req/s in an Alpine Docker Container running on Ubuntu 17.10 in production mode on a 2 Core Intel i7 from 2014

 #### To run benchmarks